Rex1um7/Remove-terrain/README.md

-**A mod makes tileimprovement can be build outside your terriority, and can remove ICE**
+**A mod allow you to build a bridge , remove ice, and help your ally construct their land **